jwkruisselbrink/sbml-pbk-utils/README.md

 At present, the following elements are considered essential elements for building up a standard for FAIR PBK modelling:

 - Use of the [Systems Biology Markup Language (SBML)](https://sbml.org/) as a harmonized publication and exchange format for PBK models, which should bridge the gap between the various different model implementation languages that are currently used by PBK model developers.
-- Ontologies:
+- This package is much inspired by, and (re-)uses much functionality of, the [SBMLutils](https://github.com/matthiaskoenig/sbmlutils) Python package.
+The reason for creating a package specifically for PBK models is that for this specific sub-domain, specific tools can be created that are more tailored to it.
+- The [libSBML](https://github.com/sbmlteam/python-libsbml) python package provides the essential functionality for manipulating SBML models.
+For instance, for enriching SBML model implementations with annotations, units and descriptions of the model elements.
+- For (semantic) annotation of PBK models, the controlled vocabularies of the following ontologies are considered relevant:
   - Use of the (currently being developed) [PBPK ontology](https://github.com/Crispae/pbpko/tree/main) for annotation of all model elements (e.g., compartments, species, parameters).
   - Alignment with the [Unified Code for Units of Measure (UCUM)](https://ucum.org/) and the [QUDT Ontologies](https://qudt.org/) for annotation of units, combined with the facilities for specification of units available in SBML.
-  - Use of the UBERON ontology for relating PBK model compartments to the biological entities they represent.
+  - Use of the [UBERON](https://obophenotype.github.io/uberon/about/) ontology for relating PBK model compartments to the biological entities they represent.
-- The [SBMLutils](https://github.com/matthiaskoenig/sbmlutils) Python package serves as inspiration of this pacakge.
-The reason for creating a package specifically for PBK models is that for this specific sub-domain, specific tools can be created that are more tailored to it.